Provides the ability to write data to a wave file.

 writer = Writer.new("my_file.wav", Format.new(:mono, :pcm_16, 44100)) # Write sample data here writer.close

-Constructs a Writer object which is available for writing sample data to the specified file (via the write method).
+Returns a constructed Writer object which is available for writing sample data to the specified file (via the write method).
 When all sample data has been written, the Writer should be closed.
 Note that the wave file being written to will NOT be valid (and playable in other programs) until the Writer has been closed.

 If a block is given to this method, sample data can be written inside the given block.
 When the block terminates, the Writer will be automatically closed (and no more sample data can be written).